zhangzj/zhangzj.github.io/_posts/Java/2016-05-31-javapathconfig.md

 Java Develop Kit need to be find in system.

-Edit /etc/profile, maybe need to be root.
+Edit user home bashrc file `/home/username/.bashrc`

 Append these sentence.